AbrahamSV/simplyRSA/README.md

 from simplyRSA.searchlight import *
 ```

-1. Read your functional images and create a brain mask
+1. Read your functional images and create a brain mask.
 Here, I'm reading a .BRIK file from AFNI, but you can read other files (like Nifti).
 The important thing is that the resulting brain image is a 4d image with 3 spatial dimensions
 and a 4th dimensions representing volumes (or trials)